 Snapper Creek, one of the prestigious neighborhoods within the upscale Coral Gables, offers residents a luxurious hideaway in Miami.
-The community is made up of gorgeous 124 mansions with large backyards, landscaped lawns, private docks, and resort-style pools.
+The community is made up of around 124 gorgeous mansions with large backyards, landscaped lawns, private docks, and resort-style pools.
 Residents can have peace of mind knowing they’re living in a secluded, secure, and family-friendly neighborhood.

 Snapper Creek is a neighborhood that shares its name with a creek that opens into the Biscayne Bay from the Everglades.
 Coral Gables in Miami-Dade County, Florida is located southwest of downtown Miami and is home to the University of Miami.
 It is near Coconut Grove, South Miami, West Miami, and Little Havana.